Sortedam School Interior Design

-Putting identity and learning up on the walls
+Putting identity and learning objectives on the walls

 Location: Sortedam Public School, Copenhagen, Denmark

 Client: Sortedam Public School, Municipality of Copenhagen, and the Danish Arts Foundation